Peter537/Soft1-Rust-Eksamensopgave/project description.md

 ### 4. Polymorphism

+We should probably make an interface for the Screens so we enforce a method called `build_screen`

 ### 5. Memory Management

 ### 6. Pattern Matching and Control Flow

+Vi bruger f.eks. pattern-matching i mod.rs' `build_ui` for at vælge hvilken UI der skal vises.

 ### 7. Structs and Data Organization

 ### 8. Module System and Code Organization

+In each directory, we have a file `mod.rs` which is the entry point for that directory.

 ### 9. Concurrency in Rust

+We can you concurrency to simulate the race-laps